nishant-sonuley/MelanomaDetection/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Observations
+- Code should be executed on Google Colab instead of Local
+- Execution on Local was time consuming and could not finish due to limited memory

 ## Technologies Used
 - Python - version 3.8
 - TensorFlow/Keras - version 2.10